Order reception

 Quick search

-If you do not enter any search string at all and just click on Search, the 50 most recent dispatch orders that have not been unloaded will be displayed.
+If you do not enter a search string at all and simply click on Search, the 50 most recent orders from dispatch that have not yet been dispatched will be displayed.
 If the search does not return an exact match for the above fields, orders will be displayed where the search string matches the customer code.

 Example: